emersonazbezerra/trabalho-arretado/README.md

 ---

-This is a Kotlin Multiplatform project targeting Web, Server.
+This is a Kotlin Multiplatform project targeting Web and Server.

 * [/composeApp](./composeApp/src) is for code that will be shared across your Compose Multiplatform applications.
   It contains several subfolders: